piam/bjc-course/curriculum/04-conditionals-and-ai/labs/01-random-numbers-and-conditionals.md

 ---

-Lab: Random Numbers and Conditionals
+Lab- Random Numbers and Conditionals
 ====================================
 In this lab you will create a guessing game.
 Look at the script below.
 The computer chooses a random number and then asks the player to guess the random number.